-As you can imagine, anybody having a problem with a big safe, heavy, installed vault or ATM would rather have me come to them.
-That's why ADVANCED Safe & Vault is a MOBILE SERVICE, but, I do have clients who would prefer to bring a lightweight home safe or small, removable safe door to my shop in Novato for opening, service and/or repairs for convenience or to save me charging a trip charge.
+As you can imagine, anybody having a problem with a big heavy safe, an installed vault or ATM would rather have me come to them for service.
+That's why ADVANCED Safe & Vault is a MOBILE service, but, I do have clients who would prefer to bring a lightweight home safe or small, removable safe door to my shop in Novato for openings, service and/or repairs.
+This CAN save you a few bucks.

 If that's you, no problem!
-Please call before coming.
-Shop hours are by appointment ONLY!
+My Shop hours are BY APPOINTMENT ONLY!
+Please call FIRST.